ATTIVITA' MOTORIA ADATTATA PER LE DIVERSE ETA' E PATOLOGIE

 • The psychosocial aspects of ageing

-• The meaning of ageing
+• The significance of ageing

 • Biological aspects of ageing